 However, a walkthrough is not a formal home inspection.
 It is an informal inspection.
 As a result, I perform a visual walkthrough inspection of the home and provide you with comments summarizing my observations.
 Furthermore, my comments will be nothing more than a subjective summary of my initial observations during the walk-through.

 What is involved in a walkthrough inspection?

 The walkthrough requires, on average, about 1½ to 3 hours depending on the condition of the property.
 You can ask questions and take notes while I explain the defects.

 Because a walkthrough is less formal, I do not adhere to the InterNACHI Standards of Practice which requires me to produce a written report.
 If you are present at the walkthrough I do not generate a written report of any kind.
 I simply communicate my observations orally to you.
 You make your own notes during the inspection.
-In this way, you save time and money because there is no written report at the end of inspection.
+In this way, you save time and money because there is no written report at the end of the inspection.

 However, if you can’t attend the walkthrough I will communicate my observations to you by email.

 Furthermore, because it is an informal inspection, an inspection of this type is also very affordable!

 However, you will need to sign an InterNACHI Walk-Though Inspection Agreement before the walkthrough.
 This is to protect me against liability as a result of deviating from the requirements of the InterNACHI Standards of Practice for Home Inspections by not producing a formal report.